 Chapter 5.
 Misalignments in Assessments: Using Semantics to Reveal Weaknesses

-Ilse Rootman-Le Grange and Margaret Blackie
+Ilse Rootman-Le Grange and Margaret A.L.
+Blackie

 Chapter 6.
 Supporting the Academic Success of Students Through Making Knowledge-Building Visible

 Chapter 7.
 (Un)Critical Reflection: Uncovering Disciplinary Values in Social Work and Business Reflective Writing Assignments

 Chapter 8.
 Learning How to Theorize in Doctoral Writing: A Tool for Teaching and Learning

 Chapter 9.
 Changing Curriculum and Teaching Practice: A Practical Theory for Academic Staff Development